The Invitations: Reaction

-The episode's ending received a very mixed public reaction, and generated many letters to publications such as TV Guide regarding the tastelessness of Susan's demise, and the characters' indifference.
+The episode's ending received a very mixed public reaction.

 Heidi Swedberg, who played Susan, has stated she had no problem with her character's death, explaining in an interview with Entertainment Weekly that "A lot of the show's humor is based on the fact that the main characters are not nice people.
 They admit to things the rest of us think about but don't like to admit."
 For months after the episode's broadcast, fans recognizing her on the street expressed frustration and resentment regarding her character's fate.
 Similarly, Jason Alexander claims that fans of George's character turned on him only once, and that was over Susan’s death.

 Alexander later said, "On that set, funny was the ruler, and it was unquestionably funny.
 Wrong and rude and dangerous—but funny."

 In December 2005, the episode was listed at number eight as part of the "Top 100 Most Unexpected Moments in TV History" by TV Guide and TV Land.

-Trivia

-Jerry sitting by the pier in contemplation mirrors the scene of George doing the same in "The Engagement."

-Larry David later used the idea of the car periscope invention as the basis for an investment opportunity in the Curb Your Enthusiasm episode "Car Periscope".